 - Make all correspondence about the association.

-- Notifying the membersabout the general meetings and board meetings.
+- Notifying the members about the general meetings and Executive meetings.

-- Prepare and maintain the Group’s Activity Reports, Statements of Income and Expenditure, Balance Sheet, Reports of the Board Meeting and General Meeting, Annual Budgets, Annual Revenue and Expenditure Reports, Annual Reports and Receipts to the General Assembly.
+- Prepare and maintain the Group’s Activity Reports, Statements of Income and Expenditure, Balance Sheet, Reports of the Executive Meeting and General Meeting, Annual Budgets, Annual Revenue and Expenditure Reports, Annual Reports and Receipts to the General Assembly.

-- List of Board Members to be filed at the Registrar’s Office with the approval of the president.
+- List of Executive Members to be filed at the Registrar’s Office with the approval of the president.

 - Information on the transfer of the Registered Office Correct copies of the revenue and expenditure figures and the balance sheet passed at the general meeting and a copy of the conditional amendments should be submitted in due course.

-- Other matters to be decided by the Board and the General Meeting.
+- Other matters to be decided by the Executive Committee and the General Meeting.

 - The amount required for each of the needs of the association should be purchased and spent through vouchers from the Treasurer as permitted in the budget.

-- Expenditure in excess of the budget must be approved by the Board of Governors and approved by the General Assembly as an additional budget by the end of the year.
+- Expenditure in excess of the budget must be approved by the Executive Committee and approved by the General meeting as an additional budget by the end of the year.

 - Assist the Secretary in Administration.

 - Assume the duties of Secretary in the absence of the Secretary.

 The Treasurer shall be responsible for all transactions relating to money.
 Keeping proper records of all the money received from the association.
 Sign official receipts.
-Up to Rs.10,000 / – can be kept by the treasurer for essential expenses incurred in carrying out group activities and the excess amount should be deposited in the name of the President in any recognized bank as determined by the Board of Directors or the General Meeting.
+Up to Rs.10,000 / – can be kept by the treasurer for essential expenses incurred in carrying out group activities and the excess amount should be deposited in the name of the President in any recognized bank as determined by the Executive Members or the General Meeting.
 Proper vouchers and bond forms should be signed and kept for the money given.
 Keep passbooks and checkbooks.
 All receipts issued by the group must be stamped by the association.